Unspokenevil/hg-engine-wiki/Editing-Pokémon-Data.md

 ### ``spriteoffsets.s``

 Each Pokémon gets 0x59 bytes sequentially that describes primarily the animation that it receives.
 Inside of this, however, are also global sprite descriptions that aren't fully known yet but have entirely to do with the animations that play for each species when viewed in the summary screen or when coming out of a Ball.
+Lhea actually fully documented it [here](https://github.com/BluRosie/hg-engine/issues/146), and incorporating that into the repository is in the works.

 New mons are prefilled with Bulbasaur's data as placeholder.